Updated July 2020

 Sometimes for cost reasons, you may consider filing the combination of your brand name + logo in one trademark application.
 As previously discussed, it is important to realize that your scope of protection for the composite trademark is limited to the specific arrangement & combination of both features; and the application will not protect the individual components of the composite mark on their own.

 Accordingly, if filing a composite trademark it is important for you to continue to use the exact arrangement & combination of the trademark on your products and in the advertising and provision of your services in the future in order to maintain a trademark registration for a composite trademark.

 If you plan to use your brand name and logo separately from each in other in the future, then it is strongly recommended that you file two applications for each of these components.
-As well, if you think you may want to change the font used to display your brand name, then you should consider filing a word trademark not in a special form so that you have the flexibility to make such changes in the future.
+As well, if you think you may want to change the font used to display your brand name, then you should consider filing a standard character trademark so that you have the flexibility to make such changes in the future.